tosm01/azure-email-service/README.md

 https://myazureemailservice.azurewebsites.net/api/v1/email

 ### POST api/v1/email
-To send emails to specified recipients.
+To send emails to a specified recipient.
 Parameters are passed in using a JSON object.

 #### Parameters